Ni (state)

-The State of Ni (郳國), also known as the state of Xiao Zhu (小邾國) or the state of Xiao Zhulou (小邾婁國), was segregated from Zhu (Zhulou), a vassal state of Lu, during Zhou Dynasty.
-It was destroyed by Chu during Warring States Period.
+The State of Ni (郳國), also known as the state of Xiao Zhu (小邾國) or the state of Xiao Zhulou (小邾婁國), was segregated from Zhu (Zhulou), a vassal state of Lu, during Zhou dynasty.
+It was destroyed by Chu during the Warring States period.

 Location

-Xiao Zhu was a vassal state between the late Western Zhou and Warring States Period, which was located between Qi, Lu, Song, Chu and other major countries.
+Xiao Zhu was a vassal state between the late Western Zhou and Warring States period, which was located between Qi, Lu, Song, Chu and other major countries.
 The "Spring and Autumn Annals: Xiao Zhu" was lost due to war, it also marked the location of Ni state or Xiao Zhu.
-The territory of Xiao Zhu was roughly the entire Shangting District.
+The territory of Xiao Zhu was roughly the entire Shanting district.

 History

-After the fall of Shang Dynasty, King Wu of Zhou had appointed his younger brothers to secure the newly conquered Shang lands.
+After the fall of Shang dynasty, King Wu of Zhou had appointed his younger brothers to secure the newly conquered Shang lands.
 Duke of Zhou successfully suppressed the Rebellion of the Three Guards.
 Cao Xia (descendant of Yan An) was given the small regional state of Zou.